Creatine: how much? When? The best kind? Everything you want to know and then some.

-- Creatine provides energy to your muscles, brain, and organs, and is especially important during exercise.
+- Creatine supplies your muscles, brain and organs with energy and is particularly important when exercising.

-- Restoring creatine balance is extremely difficult and impractical without supplementation.
+- Restoring creatine balance without supplementation is extremely difficult and impractical.

-- Active adults, vegans and vegetarians, and the elderly benefit the most from creatine supplementation, as they are among the most deficient.
+- Active adults, vegans and vegetarians, and the elderly benefit the most from creatine supplementation as they are among the most deficient people.

 - The best form of creatine is creatine monohydrate.

-- When considering different brands, pay special attention to the origin, quality of raw materials, and manufacturing standards. .
+- When considering different brands, pay special attention to origin, quality of raw materials, and manufacturing standards.

-- moderate age-related loss of muscle mass, strength, and function
+- mitigate the age-related loss of muscle mass, strength and function

 - Manufactured using the purest raw materials, strict manufacturing standards and precise analytical control.